resignedScientist/WebRTCKit/README.md

 - Add data channels.
 - Use your own signaling server using our delegate.
 - Automatic Bitrate adjustment based on network conditions.
+- Completely compatible with Swift 6 and it's enforced thread safety.

 ## Upcoming Features / TODOs:
 - Add support for muting audio (including feedback when muted while speaking)
 - Add support for turning the camera on/off
-- Add better support for Swift Concurrency enforced by Swift 6 as we use a lot of `@unchecked Sendable` extensions currently.

 ## WARNING